scharalambous3/geometry/tf_conversions/index.rst

 --------

 PoseMath is a utility that makes it easy to work with :class:`PyKDL.Frame`'s.
-It can work with poses from a variety of sources: :meth:`tf.Transformer.lookupTransform`, :mod:`opencv` and ROS messages.
+It can work with poses from a variety of sources: :meth:`tf_ros.Transformer.lookupTransform`, :mod:`opencv` and ROS messages.
 It has utility functions to convert between these types and the :class:`PyKDL.Frame` pose representation.